The Pros and Cons of Puppy Training Classes

 This is why vets recommend that puppies get put on a vaccination schedule and that they should be kept away from other puppies until they’ve received all their shots.

 Unfortunately, there are some uneducated pet owners that don’t understand the importance of vaccines.
-And, if your puppy comes in contact with another sick puppy, you could have a lot of unexpected vet bills on your hand.
+If your puppy comes in contact with another sick puppy, you could have a lot of unexpected vet bills on your hand.

 Regardless of whether you vaccinate or not, you need to think carefully about where your puppy goes when they are young and vulnerable.